Alfred Redl: Treason

+that the Russians alone paid Redl the equivalent of £2.4 million ($3.8 million) in today’s (2014) currencies, with additional funds from the French and Italians."

 From 1903 to 1913, Redl was Russia's leading spy.
-Before World War I, he provided the Russians with information of Plan III, the entire Austrian invasion plan for Serbia.
+Before World War I, he provided the Russians with information of Plan III, the entire Austro-Hungarian invasion plan for Serbia.
 The Russians then informed the Serbian military command about Plan III.
 As a result, when the Austro-Hungarian Army invaded Serbia, the Serbians were well prepared.
-Redl not only provided many of Austria's military secrets and plans, but he also supplied incorrect estimates of Russian military strength to his own military authorities.
-Redl has been called one of history's greatest traitors because purportedly his actions were responsible for the deaths of half a million of his countrymen.
+Redl not only provided many of his country's military secrets and plans, but he also supplied incorrect estimates of Russian military strength to his own military authorities.

-Redl is thought to have sold to Russia one of Austria's principal attack plans, along with its order of battle, its mobilization plans (at a time when mobilization was viewed as one of the critical keys to victory) and detailed plans of Austrian fortifications that were soon overrun by Russia.
-He is known beyond question to have sent Austrian agents into Russia and then to have sold them out.
-He also had Austrian agents within the Russian Imperial Staff, but betrayed them too, to be hanged or to commit suicide.
+Redl is thought to have sold to Russia one of Austria-Hungary's principal attack plans, along with its order of battle, its mobilization plans (at a time when mobilization was viewed as one of the critical keys to victory) and detailed plans of Austrian fortifications that were soon overrun by Russia.
+He is known beyond question to have sent Austro-Hungarian agents into Russia only to sell them out to protect himself.
+He also had Austro-Hungarian agents within the Russian Imperial Staff but betrayed them too, to be hanged or to commit suicide.
 He is also believed to have informed on various Russian officers who contacted Austro-Hungarian intelligence.